NyanMC/Castle-of-Oddities-II/README.md

 This is my most recent work-in-progress SMBX2 episode.
 I decided to post it to GitHub for reasons that I don't even know.

-The episode is about 80% content complete right now.
-Four of five planned worlds are finished.
+The episode is about 85% content complete right now.
+Four of five planned worlds are finished, as well as 1 level in world 5.

 Credits are in abc123_credits.txt.